ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   a proof resolving it to an STH.
-- If proof fetching continually fails for an SCT, do not make the item eligible for deletion of the SCT until it has been released, multiple times, via SCT Feedback
+- If proof fetching continually fails for an SCT, do not make the item eligible for deletion of the SCT until it has been released, multiple times, via SCT Feedback.
-- If proof fetching continually fails for an STH, do not make the item eligible for deletion until it has been queued for release to an auditor of last resort
+- If proof fetching continually fails for an STH, do not make the item eligible for deletion until it has been queued for release to an auditor of last resort.
-- Do not dequeue entries to an auditor of last resort if reporting fails - keep the items queued until they have been successfully sent
+- Do not dequeue entries to an auditor of last resort if reporting fails.
+Instead keep the items queued until they have been successfully sent.
-- Use a probability based system, with a cryptographically secure random number generator, to determine if an item should be deleted
+- Use a probability based system, with a cryptographically secure random number generator, to determine if an item should be deleted.
 - Select items from the datastores by selecting random indexes into the datastore.
 Use a cryptographically secure random number generator.